MarcinMoskala/funny_programming/video.md

 We, developers, created our own subculture.
 No wonder, there are over [24 millions of us worldwide](https://www.future-processing.com/blog/how-many-developers-are-there-in-the-world-in-2019/).
 We share similar problems and frustrations.
-Among us, there are many musicians (I am sometimes surprised how many), artists and much more.
+Among us, there are many musicians (I am sometimes surprised how many) and other kinds of artists.
 No wonder our community produces some funny video or a comic from time to time.

 I like to reference them during programming discussions.
 I am then often surprised, when some of my colleagues do not know them.
 That is why I decided to collect my favourite funny arts of programming community.
 In this article, I will show my favorite videos.